core-wg/resource-directory/draft-ietf-core-resource-directory.md

     attribute for further lookup.

 Content-Format:
-: application/link-format
+: application/link-format or any other indicated media type representing web links

-Content-Format:
-: application/link-format+json

-Content-Format:
-: application/link-format+cbor

 The following response codes are defined for this interface: